notwaving/100DaysOfCloud/Journey/051/Readme.md

 ### Step 1 — Install and configure SAM CLI

 - Follow the [guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) for your OS.
-As a Mac user I've already got an AWS account, IAM with admin permissions, Docker and Homebrew installed on my machine.
 - All that's left to install is the SAM CLI, and that's done via Hombrew with `brew tap aws/tap` and `brew install aws-sam-cli`.

 ### Step 2 — Build a `Hello World` application